 Fibre in the diet promotes more regular bowel movements and softer stools having increased weight.
 The softness of stools is basically due to the presence of emulsified gas which is produced by the bacterial action on the fibre.
 A high fibre intake results in better efficiency in the peristaltic movement of the colon.
 This helps in relieving the constipation which is the main cause of a number of acute and chronic diseases.
 Recent studies advocate that increasing the dietary fibre intake may be advantageous for patients with irritated bowel syndrome who have diarrhoea and rapid colonic transit, as well as to those who have constipation and slow transit.
 The high fibre diet, like bran, thus regulates the condition inside the colon so as to keep away from both extremes - constipation and Diarrhoea.
 Investigations have shown that several potential carcinogens are produced in the faeces.

+Dietary fibre increases the bacteria in the large intestines which require nitrogen for their growth.
+This in turn diminishes the chances of cancerous changes in cells by reducing the amount of ammonia in the large bowel.
 Fibre reduces the absorption of cholesterol in the diet.
 It also slows down the rate of absorption of sugars from the food in the digestive system.
 Certain types of fibre boost the viscosity of the food content.
 This increased thickness indirectly reduces the need for insulin secreted by the pancreas.
 Thus a fibre-rich diet can help in diabetes mellitus.
 The most important food sources of fibre are unprocessed wheat bran, whole cereals, such as, rice, barley, Wheat, rye, millets; legumes such as beet, turnip, potato, carrots, and sweet potato; fruits like mango and guava and leafy vegetables such as cabbage, lettuce and celery.